bus-strat-analytics/MSIN0093-syllabus/README.md

   2. **Mini-presentations (5%).** Students will be selected for in-class presentations of these submissions.
 The presentation will run for approximately five minutes.
 Each student will present at least once, and ideally three to five times during the course.

 ### Team project (40%)
 Over the term, students will produce a culminating project.
-Teams will consist of four to five students.
+Teams will consist of four to six students.

 The project will consist of three milestones: